 - Loan underwriting: This is the process the lender uses to decide the amount of risk that a potential borrower poses to the lender.

-- Prepayment penalty: Some lenders will charge a penalty if the loan is paid off early.
+- Prepayment penalty: Some lenders will charge a penalty if the lender pays off the loan early.
 The lender will charge a penalty because they do not collect as much interest on the entire loan.
 A prepayment penalty compensates for the interest the lender loses on the loan.

 - Principal: The principal refers to the amount of the loan.
-It does not include the interest the borrower will pay on the loan.
+It doesn’t include the interest the borrower will pay on the loan.

-- Refinancing: During the refinancing process, a borrower will replace one loan with a different loan.
+- Refinancing: During the refinancing process, a borrower replaces one loan with a different one.
 Sometimes, borrowers want to refinance their loan because they might be able to get an additional loan at a lower interest rate.

 - Servicing: Servicing refers to how the loan is managed.
-This term covers how funds from the loan will be dispersed, how the payments will be collected on the loan, and what happens if the borrower does not make the payments on time.
+This term covers how funds from the loan will be dispersed, how payments will be collected, and what happens if the borrower doesn’t make the payments on time.

 How to Write a Business Loan Agreement